Log data analysis

-The Wazuh log data analysis module can help comply with the following HIPAA sections:
+The Wazuh Log data analysis module helps comply with the following NIST 800-53 controls: